lennysgarage/DiscordMemories/README.md

 * `memory`
     Showcases a memory from any user a year ago.
 * `memory general`
-    Showcases a memory from the general channel a year ago.
+    Showcases a memory from the channel `general` one year ago.
 * `memory general 2019-05-05`
     Showcases a memory from the channel `general` around May 5th, 2019.
 * `memory general 3.14159`